 Prior to their Senior (12th Grade USA) year, all of the speciality center students must work at a summer internship during the summer; their knowledge of Scrum and other Agile techniques has been another skill they bring to the table for local employers during their internships.

 Students I worked have headed off to universities around the world (starting in the Fall of 2016) [I’ll report back what I hear from them and can share their stories too!].

 I’ve spun this off to another high school locally (for their Junior and Senior year classes) and have been volunteering there for two years.

 I am in conversations with bringing this to our Math and Science Specialty center in Henrico County public school.

 Oh.
 And I am a member of an Advisory Board for Henrico County and Deep Run High School in bringing changes to some [outdated] computer sciences courses for the Junior and Senior classes.
 Two new classes have been approved and will be kicked off at the beginning of the 2018 school year.

 I worked with a local middle school FLL (First Lego League) team in Implementing Scrum with a team of 8-13 year old people.
 During our third — and final year — for that team, the students advanced to the State level competition (and had a blast!).

 Hope High School & Blueprint Education (Chandler, Arizona)

-For the past four years I have worked — and continue to do so — with Hope High School (in Chandler, Arizona USA) in transforming the way they run their entire school.
-It’s spreading and it’s an AWESOME project — learn more!
+For the past four years I have worked with Hope High School (in Chandler, Arizona USA) to transform the way they run their entire school.

 We have run two Certified ScrumMaster workshops that have included students, faculty, staff and administrators from Blueprint Education (a charter school in Arizona).